schreibe72/abc/README.md

 abc upload -h
 Usage of subcommand:
   -a string
-    	a Azure Storage Account
+    	a Azure Storage Account (if stored - mandatory) -big
-  -big
     	spilt file which are bigger than 195GB in part Blockblobs -c string
-    	a Azure Container
+    	a Azure Container (required)
   -cacheControl string
     	CacheControl for the uploaded file -contentEncoding string